 Remote work, or work done wherever the employee has internet connection, is on the rise.
 In a survey of hiring managers, they said that up to 38% of their full time staff will be working remotely within the next decade.
 It’s a direct result of employers realizing that having an employee who has the skill set they are looking for is more important than where they are physically located.
 With all of the technology available to us, working at the office is no longer always necessary.
 As of right now, 63% of employers have remote workers.

 This is great news for so many reasons.
 The most obvious being you could work from the beach (if you can get internet connection) or tucked away under a warm down comforter.
 For years, there have been studies done proving how horrible commutes are.
 There’s this study, showing that long commutes can cause health issues like obesity and high blood pressure.
-And this one about how long commutes raise your risk of depression, high cholesterol, anxiety, and blood sugar.
+And this one, about how long commutes raise your risk of depression, high cholesterol, anxiety, and blood sugar.
 Not to mention the proof that the longer your commute, the less satisfied you are with your life.
 Because let’s face it, at the end of a long day and your drive home, the last thing you want to do is exercise or make a full meal.
 You are much more likely to stop for fast food on your way home before zoning out in front of the TV.
 The same study also shows that people who commute for more than 45 minutes each way report a lower quality of sleep than those with shorter commutes.

 Maybe your job requires you to be in the office.
 We have some progress there as well.
 77% of millennials say that working flexible hours would make them more productive- and that’s been backed up.